Yoga Styles at Space to Move

 So here is a guide to the different styles/classes we offer to help you decide where to start and which might suit your approach to life!
+Don't be afraid to try a few different classes until you find one (or more) that resonates with you or work with your present state of being.
 Whichever you choose, we’re sure you will see some positive transformation in your world.

-Our Essential Yoga classes include a blend of Hatha, Vinyasa, Flow and Restorative Yoga.
+Our Evening Calm Yoga classes include a blend of Hatha, gentle Vinyasa Flow, Yin & Restorative Yoga.
 A rounded experience suitable for beginners, as there is mindful technical alignment instruction, but also suitable for those with an established asana (posture) practice as developmental options are always provided.
 There is also an opportunity here for those who want to learn a little more about the language, posture options, breathing practices (pranyamas) and philosophy of yoga, as these are sprinkled into the mix.
-There is unobtrusive music in the class.
+Singing bowls provide gentle sounds towards the end of class.

 Vinyasa Yoga & Yoga Flow